Leaderboard

 5 points

-I sat and watched the right hand edge of this lowering as it approached me, it was rapidly developing right infront of me.
+47. I sat and watched the right hand edge of this lowering as it approached me, it was rapidly developing right infront of me.
 Then the rain bands moved closer could see them on the fields, incredible!
 Not really sure what i was watching but i managed to get into a perfect place and i was loving it haha!
 Anyway, its thundering again here now from a smaller cell, i will edit and upload a video later today!
-Thanks5 points
+Thanks

 This leaderboard is set to London/GMT+01:00